Skip to main content

 Let it end or click Stop Record

-When your audio asset library isn’t empty, you’ll still see the record button next to the import file button.
+When your audio asset library isn’t empty, you’ll still see the record button next to the import file button but in small version.

 The small version